aantron/ocaml.org/data/planet/janestreet/repeatable-exploratory-programming.md

 source:
 ---

-<p>Expect tests are a technique I&rsquo;ve written about
+<p>Expect tests are a technique I’ve written about
-<a href="https://blog.janestreet.com/testing-with-expectations">before</a>, but until recently, it&rsquo;s been a
+<a href="https://blog.janestreet.com/testing-with-expectations">before</a>, but until recently, it’s been a
 little on the theoretical side.
-That&rsquo;s because it&rsquo;s been hard to take these ideas out for a spin due to lack of tooling outside of Jane Street&rsquo;s walls.</p>
+That’s because it’s been hard to take these ideas out for a spin due to lack of tooling outside of Jane Street’s walls.</p>